Research Visit Grant

 Minimum membership: two consecutive membership subscription payments required

-Applications to the second round of the Research Visit Grant are now open and will close on 1 October 2019.
+Applications to the second round of the Research Visit Grant are now closed.

 Please read all information on this page carefully and ensure you have read and agreed to the grants terms and conditions before submitting an application.

 - Administration of awards